 To obtain a substitute player, captains should consult the contact information sent by the Club Secretary, and contact any member of a team in the division below that they play in and ask them to play.
 If they agree, let the Club Secretary know.
 Two-A-Side teams can choose subs from the same division.
 Don't ask any player to sub for you more than twice in a season.

-Don't forget that you are allowed only one sub per match.
+Don't forget that you are allowed only one sub per match, and check the league rules for substitutions.